What is Archaeology

 AUCET - Andhra University Common Entrance Test is held to grant admission for postgraduate courses in various Andhra universities.
 The mode of the examination is offline, and it is conducted once a year.

 IPU CET - Indraprastha University Common Entrance Test is held for the candidates to procure admission to the undergraduate and postgraduate courses offered by the affiliated colleges and institutions.

 CUEE - Calcutta University Entrance Exam is the examination that is organised for the undergraduate and postgraduate courses offered by the University of Calcutta.

 Scope of Archaeology in India and Abroad

-The scope of the archaeology in India as well as Abroad is broad and is in high demand because it is important to study ancient history.
-In India, the Archaeologists work in the Archaeological Survey of India, Defence Services, Council of Cultural Relations, Department of the Ministry of External Affairs, and many other departments in the exploration, excavation, epigraphy, prehistory and the museum branches.
+The scope of archaeology in India as well as Abroad is broad and is in high demand because it is important to study ancient history.
+In India, the Archaeologists work in the Archaeological Survey of India, Defence Services, Council of Cultural Relations, Department of the Ministry of External Affairs, and many other departments in the exploration, excavation, epigraphy, prehistory and museum branches.